Developer Proclaims Death of Cyberfox Web Browser

 Re: (Score:2)

-The Editor is not the only one (Score:2)
+The Editor is not the only one (Score:1)

 I realize this is pedantic, but how can the lead developer not know the difference between "a lot" and "allot".
 I don't see him divvying up the software to give chunks out, I see him disbanding the project..